SAXS for Biopharmaceuticals & Biosimilars

 No crystallization required

-Biosimilar Structural Comparability
+Biosimilar Comparability & Biologic Applications

 SAXS provides solution-state structural evidence essential for demonstrating biosimilarity — a key component of the "totality of evidence" required by FDA and EMA for biosimilar approval.